Metal vs. Plastic Belts

 Advantage: Plastic

-Plastic belts have a greater drive surface contact area than metal, making them a better choice for lower tension systems.
+Plastic belts have a more significant surface area than metal belts, which enhances them for lower-tension systems.

 Particulates: